estii20/perfect_pointes/README.md

 Neutral Tones: Beige, ivory, or light taupe can complement the pastels and provide a clean, neutral backdrop, allowing the shoes to stand out.

-Accent Colours: Subtle accents of gold, silver, or metallic shades can add sophistication without overpowering the overall design.
+Accent Colours: Subtle accents of gold to add sophistication without overpowering the overall design.

 Site-wide alert: Gold #ffc107